Need to Know

 - Place gray and blue bins out with the opening of the lid facing the street.

-- Place gray and blue bins at least three feet away from a mailbox, cable box, telephone pole, any signs and at least five feet away from parked vehicles.
+- Place gray and blue bins at least three (3) feet away from obstructions such as mailbox, cable box, telephone pole, signs and five (5) feet from parked vehicles.

 - Place only household garbage in the gray bin container.
 Yard waste, Construction debris and special collection items such as electronics or appliances are not allowed.

 - Place only the amount of garbage that fits in the container without causing it to overflow.
 The lid of the container must be closed completely.

 - Extra garbage placed on the side or top of the container will result in an extra fee.
 A $4.50 fee will be charged if a solid waste driver has to pick up extra household trash that does not fit in the gray bin with the lid closed.

 - Place only recyclables in the blue bin and do not bag them.

 - Solid waste drivers will not empty improperly placed containers or wait for customers to bring out their bins on their collection day.